 - Contaminated Drinking Water (grades 1-3) The Ecology Center offers this lesson allowing students to discuss drinking water quality and the effects of pollution in their daily lives.

 - Freddy the Fish, available on the Texas Tech University web site.
 Students identify ways humans pollute water supplies and the effects water pollution has on plant & animal life.

 - In the Air, (grades K-3) Developed by Missouri Botanical Garden's EarthWays Center through EPA funding.
 Students will learn basic facts about air pollution and ways to improve air quality.

-- Pollution Search, a PLT* activity (grades 2-6 with Pre-K-2 variations) - students will identify forms of pollution and the relationship between humans and pollution.
+- Pollution Projects, a PLT* activity (grades 2-6 with Pre-K-2 variations) - students will identify forms of pollution and the relationship between humans and pollution.

 "Smokey Bear"[Disc 3] - Various historic information about Smoky Bear including Public Service Announcements and the Smokey song - Excellent for discussing wild fires and fire prevention.